Johann Christian Albers

-Johann Christian Albers (13 March 1795, Bremen – September 1857, Stuttgart) was a German physician and malacologist.
+Johann Christian Albers (also Johann Christoph Albers; 13 March 1795, Bremen – September 1857, Stuttgart) was a German medical doctor and malacologist.

 During his career, he served as Medicinalrath and Regierungsrath in Berlin.
 As a zoologist, he was the taxonomic authority of the land snail family Orthalicidae and of numerous land snail genera, including: Napaeus, Diaphera, Amphidromus, Scutalus, Drymaeus and Opeas.

 In the field of medicine, Albers published an edition from Karl August Wilhelm Berends' "Vorlesungen über die praktische Arzneiwissenschaft" ("Lectures on practical medical science") with the title "Handbuch der Nervenkrankheiten" (1840).